hl037/skbs/README.rst

 First an example to demonstrate all its features ::

-   ## # need to declare variables that may be used in a generator as "globals" because of the behavious as : https://stackoverflow.com/a/31298828/1745291
+   ## # need to declare variables that may be used in a generator as "globals" because of the behaviour as : https://stackoverflow.com/a/31298828/1745291
    ## global a, b, c

    This text will be printed as it is